cjphawes/multiple-choice-quiz/README.md

   - **Solution:** I had not realised i removed the `encouragement-text` line of code in the HTML so removing these lines of code in the JS removed the error.
 - **Issue 4:** I was getting another error on the display of the results container showing, "unable to read property of `.question`.
   - **Solution:** The fix for this was adding an IF statement to the `nextRoundBtn` function
-- **Issue:** The elements on the page were shifting around when hovering on the restart quiz button and when selecting an answer.
+- **Issue 5:** The elements on the page were shifting around when hovering on the restart quiz button and when selecting an answer.
   - **Solution:** I set a fixed height to the button elements so that the shift will no longer occur.

 #### Unsolved Bugs